StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/install_stackstate.md

 | Kubernetes cluster name | `-k` | StackState will use this name to identify the cluster.
 In non-interactive mode, specifying `-k` will both enable [automatic Kubernetes support](install_stackstate.md#automatic-kubernetes-support) and set the cluster name.
 In interactive mode, you will first be asked if you want to automatically install the [Kubernetes StackPack](../../../stackpacks/integrations/kubernetes.md). |

 {% hint style="info" %}
 Store the generated `values.yaml` file somewhere safe.
 You can reuse this file for upgrades, which will save time and \(more importantly\) will ensure that StackState continues to use the same API key.
-This is desirable as it means agents and other data providers for StackState will not need to be updated.
+This is desirable as it means Agents and other data providers for StackState will not need to be updated.
 {% endhint %}

 ### Deploy StackState with Helm